 {{COMPONENT_DEST_HUB_LEDE_PARAGRAPH}} {{COMPONENT_DEST_HUB_ARTICLE_SUMMARY_TOP}} {{COMPONENT_DEST_HUB_INFO_TILES}} {{COMPONENT_DEST_HUB_TOC}}

-Koh Rong or Koh Rong Sanloem — How to Choose
+Koh Rong or Koh Rong Sanloem — how to choose

 This is the question everyone asks before taking the ferry.
 The answer depends on what you are looking for, and the two islands are complementary rather than competitive.

-Koh Rong — The Lively Island
+Koh Rong — the lively island

-Koh Touch — The Main Village
+Koh Touch — the main village

 On the southwest tip of the island, Koh Touch is the tourist heart of Koh Rong.
 This is where the ferries arrive, where guesthouses, beach bars, seafood restaurants, and activity agencies are concentrated.
 The atmosphere is young, international, and festive — especially in the evening when the beach bars come alive until dawn.
-If you are looking for peace, this is the place to avoid or quickly pass through to reach other beaches.
+If you are looking for calm, this is the place to avoid or quickly pass through to reach the other beaches.

 Long Beach (4K Beach)